-• What is the policy to assess good governance practices of the investee companies?
+What is the policy to assess good governance practices of the investee companies?

-The Financial Product doesn't invest in companies which cause, contribute or are linked to violations of international norms and standards in a material manner.
-Those standards focus on Human Rights, Society, Labor and Environment and as such, provide a methodology to help assess the good governance practices of an issuer, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
+The Financial Product does not invest in companies which cause, contribute or are linked to violations of international norms and standards in a material manner.
+Those standards focus on human rights, society, labour and environment.
 AXA IM relies on an external provider's screening framework and excludes any companies that have been assessed as "non compliant" to UN's Global Compact Principles, International Labor Organization's (ILO) Conventions, OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights (UNGPs).

-In addition, ensuring good governance practices is also addressed by the engagement policies.
+In addition, ensuring good governance practices (such as sound management structures, employee relations, remuneration of staff and tax compliance) is also addressed by the engagement policies.
 AXA IM implemented a comprehensive active ownership strategy - engagement and voting - where AXA IM acts as stewards of investments made on the clients' behalf.
 AXA IM views engagement as a means for investors to influence, shape and shift investee company policies and practices to mitigate risks and secure long-term value.
 Governance practices of companies are engaged at first level by the portfolio managers and dedicated ESG analysts when meeting companies' management team.
 It is through the long-term investor status and in-depth knowledge of the investment targets that AXA IM feels legitimate to engage in a constructive but demanding dialogue with them.